 The distribution of this Prospectus and supplementary documentation and the offering of shares may be restricted in certain countries.
-Any person wishing to apply for shares should inform themselves as to the requirements within his own country for transactions in shares, any applicable exchange control regulations and the tax consequences of any transaction in shares.
+Any person wishing to apply for shares should inform themselves as to the requirements within their own country for transactions in shares, any applicable exchange control regulations and the tax consequences of any transaction in shares.

-The shares have not been and will not be registered under the 1933 Act or the securities laws of the United States.
-The shares may not be offered or sold directly or indirectly in the United States or to or for the account or benefit of any US Person or in a transaction not subject to the regulatory requirements of, the 1933 Act and any applicable state securities laws.
-Any re-offer or resale of any of the shares in the United States or to US Persons may constitute a violation of US law.
-The Company has not been and will not be registered under the 1940 Act and investors will not be entitled to the benefit of registration.
+The shares have not been and will not be registered under the United States Securities Act of 1933, as amended, or any applicable securities laws of any state of the United States of America.
+They may not be offered or sold directly or indirectly in the United States of America, its territories and possessions, any state of the United States or the District of Columbia, or to US Persons.
+Any re-offer or resale of the shares in the United States or to US Persons may constitute a violation of United States law.
+The Company has not been and will not be registered under the United States Investment Company Act of 1940, as amended.
+The ACD has not been and will not be registered under the United States Investment Advisers Act of 1940, as amended.